-Miranda Lambert Gets Revenge On Blake Shelton But It Backfired?
+Miranda Lambert Gets Revenge On Blake Shelton, But It Backfired?

 “Blake himself is pretty sick of hearing about the drama,” a source revealed.
 “Even though he’s proud of her and happy for all of her success, he wants Miranda to find a new inspiration and not use their divorce as the impetus for a whole new album.”

 Miranda Lambert’s revenge on Blake Shelton seemed to have backfired on her.
 Hollywood Life reported that her album The Weight Of These Wings has actually brought her ex-husband closer to Gwen Stefani.
 Lambert made it clear that her album was about the downfall of their marriage.
-They allegedly listened to her songs and it gave the mother of three a chance to learn more about her new man.
+They allegedly listened to her songs, and it gave the mother of three a chance to learn more about her new man.

 “Thanks to some of the revealing, heartbreaking tracks, Blake has been able to open up to Gwen in ways that he otherwise would not have the courage to,” an insider revealed.
 “While Blake is not entirely pleased Miranda writes music about their broken marriage, in a sweet way it has brought him to a place of vulnerability and closeness in his current relationship with Gwen.”